hackclub/blot/drawing-thing-v2/ASSEMBLY.md

 - Slide the other aluminum rail between the wheels on the bottom of the carriage.
 - Screw the belt tensioner onto the end of the aluminum rail using 10mm M5 screws and t-nuts.
 - Attach belt to machine.
 See diagram for belt path.
-- Screw on the belt clamps to hold the belt in place.
-Adjust the tightness of the belt by loosening/tightening the nuts.
+- Screw on the belt clamps to hold the belt in place (30mm screw).
+Adjust the tightness of the belt by loosening/tightening the nuts on the outside.